Privacy & Security

 General Data Processing

-In many circumstances, it will be required for Athena to continue processing your data, to protect the rights of another natural or legal person, or because it is an important public interest of the union or member state.
-It may be appropriate to continue processing data whilst a request for restriction is being investigated.
+In many circumstances, Athena may be required to continue processing your data to protect the rights of another natural or legal person, for reasons of important public interest, or where processing is required for the establishment, exercise or defence of legal claims.
+It may be appropriate to continue processing data while a request for restriction is being investigated.

 Your data will be held securely in compliance with data protection legislation.